Alaska Fish and Float Trip Essential Gear

 Below is a good resource to plan your trip.
 Upon your booking, we will also provide a complete “getting ready for your trip” document including clothing, wading equipment, fishing tackle, etc.

 The weather in Alaska is constantly changing.
 One afternoon it may be 75 degrees and sunny with a change a few hours later bringing rain, wind and temperatures in the low 50s.
 It is not uncommon to have morning temperatures in the upper 30s & lower 40s with the afternoon warming up to 60 degrees.
 With this being the case, the “layering system “ is the best strategy to staying comfortable the duration of your fly fishing trip in Alaska.
 This way we can adapt to whatever Mother Nature dishes out.

 We recommend starting off with polypropylene next to your skin.
 This is often a pair of thermal underwear.
 Try and stick to synthetic or synthetic wool blend as this will wick moisture away from your body.

 Your second layer or alternative layer could be a medium to heavy weight wool or polypropylene shirt, sweater or pull-over.
 Pull over fleece garments are also a great choice.

 Your third layer, if even needed, can be a fleece or wool jacket.

 The supplies above should be sufficient fly fishing gear for Alaska.
-If you have any questions about what to bring on the trip please contact Rainbow River Lodge.
+If you have any questions about what to bring on the trip, please contact us.